chatswithjc/godisgood/content/en/docs/book/your-life-has-value.md

 You may not be aware, just now, of the reasons why things happened to you, but the more you cling to God in your personal relationship with Him, the more you will see the connections.
 And here is the key, you will only understand and trust that God is in control of every detail of your life, as you surrender to Him… As you learn to walk with Him.
 He will open your eyes… He will give you supernatural wisdom and you will be amazed at God’s grace and magnificent attention to the details of your life!

 “He knows us far better than we know ourselves, knows our pregnant condition, and KEEP US PRESENT BEFORE GOD.
-That’s why we can be SO SURE THAT EVERY DETAIL in our lives of love for God [Relationship with God] is WORKED into something GOOD."
-Romans 8:28-The Message
+That’s why we can be SO SURE THAT EVERY DETAIL in our lives of love for God [Relationship with God] is WORKED into something GOOD." *(Romans 8:28 The Message)*

-“You meant evil against me, but God meant it for good” (Gen. 50:20).
+“You meant evil against me, but God meant it for good” *(Gen. 50:20)*.

 Do you believe that when you surrender to God, He can use your past, your hurts, your wounds, your enemies, your experiences for your own and others good?
 Do you believe God is managing your for a special purpose?
-Nothing is an accident, when you give God the control of your life…
+Nothing is an accident, when you give God the control of your life...

 This is what I know.
 God is more than a rational, intellectual reality you can grab like a text book, to understand.
 He is a RELATIONAL God.
 You can only catch glimpses of Him in a personal relationship with Him.
 You catch glimpses of God when you read the Bible, when you pray, when He whispers in your mind.
 What your relationship with God can not satisfy, your mind will never comprehend!
 Are you with me, Friend?
 Followers of God in word, without a relationship with Him, are a contradiction in terms.
 That’s why I often say, it’s easier to become a religious Christian and repeat the lingo, than it is to walk with God, read the Bible, contemplate God, meditate, reflect, and pray for enlightenment!
 Without a relationship, you do not have depth to grasp the reality of God.

-“For we are God’s [own] handiwork (His workmanship), recreated in Christ Jesus, [born anew] that we may do those good works which God predestined (planned beforehand) for us [taking paths which He prepared ahead of time], that we should walk in them [living the good life which He prearranged and made ready for us to live]." —Ephesians 2:10
+“For we are God’s [own] handiwork (His workmanship), recreated in Christ Jesus, [born anew] that we may do those good works which God predestined (planned beforehand) for us [taking paths which He prepared ahead of time], that we should walk in them [living the good life which He prearranged and made ready for us to live]." *(Ephesians 2:10)*

 If you are a follower of God, NOTHING IS A MERE ACCIDENT!
 God is bigger than your circumstances.
 It may not be fair.
 It may not be understandable.
 It may not make sense.
-But, Friend, God will take whatever happens to you, and turn it around into a blessing!
-Romans 8:28
+But God will take whatever happens to you, and turn it around into a blessing! *(Romans 8:28)*